-Description: This course provides hands-on learning activities, investigates methods of general scientific inquiry, and explores laboratory methods in physical sciences such as physics, chemistry, astronomy, geology, meteorology, and oceanography.
+Semester Offered: Fall, Spring Description: This course provides hands-on learning activities, investigates methods of general scientific inquiry, and explores laboratory methods in physical sciences such as physics, chemistry, astronomy, geology, meteorology, and oceanography.
 Students will also explore characteristics of science and its utility in gaining knowledge and solving problems.

-SCI 170: STEMINAR: Science, Technology, Engineering, and Mathematics Seminar
+SCI 170: STEMinar: Science, Technology, Engineering, and Mathematics Seminar

-Class Hours: 1 lecture

-Semester Offered: Fall, Spring

-Description: This course primarily

-explores current topics in science,

-technology, engineering, and

-mathematics (STEM) in a seminar

-format.
-The course will also cover

-the process and guidelines of

-science, careers pathways in

-STEM, and the role of STEM in

-our modern economy and
+Description: This one-credit course primarily explores current topics in science, technology, engineering, and mathematics (STEM) in a seminar format.
+The course will also cover the process and guidelines of science, careers pathways in STEM, and the role of STEM in our modern economy and society.